himanshu2604/jenkins-demo-project/README.md

 # jenkins-demo-project

-Making a Test push to the develop branch to check the jenkins setup pipeline
+1. Making a Test push to the develop branch to check the jenkins setup pipeline for the first solution.